-In this course students will continue their exploration and practice of cinematic language and visual storytelling.
-Students will learn the fundamentals of film directing and producing through lectures, hands-on workshops, and supervised studio/lab time.
+In this course, students will continue their exploration and practice of cinematic language and visual storytelling.
+Students will learn the fundamentals of film directing and producing through lectures, handson workshops, and supervised studio/lab time.
+Students will write, direct, edit, sound design, and color grade their film as well as work in pre production to cast, crew, and shoot their film.
 Each student will complete a 4-6 minute short fiction film, which will be formally screened and reviewed in class.
 (Prerequisites: 101 A)